Ford Thunderbird (first generation): 1957

 For the 1957 model year, the front bumper was reshaped, the grille and tailfins were made larger, and larger taillights were fitted.
 The spare wheel moved back inside the trunk, which had been redesigned to allow it to be mounted vertically.
 The side "Thunderbird" script was moved from the fins to the front fenders.
 A new option was "Dial-o-Matic" 4-way power seats that would move rearward when the ignition was turned off to allow easier exit and entry.
 In addition to the standard 292 and optional 312 engines, higher performance versions of the 312 were offered, including two with a 4-barrel Holley carburetor McCulloch/Paxton centrifugal superchargers rated at 300 hpat 4,800 rpm with a maximum torque of 439 lbft at 2,600 rpm; and 340 hp, respectively.
 1957 sales were 21,380, including three extra months of production because the 1958 models were late.
-The 1957 Thunderbird was the last two-seater Ford sold until 1982 Ford EXP.
+The 1957 Thunderbird was the last two-seater Ford sold until the release of the 1982 Ford EXP.